I. Entry of an Appeal

 In particular: the appellant's brief cover is blue, appellee's brief is red, reply brief is gray, amici's brief is green, intervenor's brief is yellow, and the appendix is white.
 Service of the briefs is governed by Rules 13 and 19(a).
 The appellant's brief is due forty days after the case is entered on the court docket, and the appellee's brief is due thirty days after service of the last appellant brief.
 Reply briefs are due fourteen days after service of the last appellee brief, or 7 days before argument, whichever is earlier.
 Seven copies of each brief and appendix must be filed with the Clerk, and two copies served on counsel for each party separately represented.
 Rule 19(d)(1)(B).

 Requirements for the content of the briefs are set forth in Rule 16(a).

 Requirements for the length of briefs are set forth in Rule 20(a).
 Motions to exceed page limits are granted only for extraordinary reasons.

 In addition, Rules 16 (a)(13) and (b)(3) set forth requirements for the brief's addendum.

 The forms of Massachusetts citations are set forth in Rule 16(g).

 Counsel must certify that their briefs comply with the Massachusetts Rules of Appellate Procedure.
 Rule 16(k).

-Briefs in murder appeals have different rules with respect to the time required for filing of briefs.
-Rule 19(d)(1).
+Briefs in first degree murder appeals have different rules with respect to the time required for filing of briefs.
+Rule 19(c)(1).

 Briefs of amicus curiae are discussed at Rule 17.